datafordemocracy/publicpresidency/sources/NYT_acquire.md

 * select the first 500 items in Document Range and save the file to the NYT directory (again, iterating as needed to get metadata for all articles).

 And Bob's your uncle!

+1. Accessed via Carnegie Mellon for March 2018-May 2018